egis/build-tools/README.md

 ## Build steps:
 * export your `NPM_TOKEN`
-* Copy and rename the seed_package.json to package.json (only when bootstraping new projects)
 * Run `npm install -g "yarn@^1.5.1"`
 * Run `yarn setup` to install and build all required dependencies